Energy in Iceland: ECTOS Hydrogen demonstration project

-The ECTOS (Ecological City Transport System) demonstration project ran from 2001 to August 2005.
+The ECTOS (Ecological City Transport System) demonstration project ran from 2003 to August 2005.
 The project used three hydrogen fuel cell buses and one fuel station, with Strætó bs.

 From January 2006 to January 2007 testing of hydrogen buses continued as part of the HyFLEET:CUTE project, which spanned 10 cities in Europe, China and Australia and was sponsored by the European Commission's 6th framework programme.
 The project studied the long-term effects and most-efficient ways of using hydrogen powered buses.
 The buses were run for longer periods of time and the durability of the fuel cell was compared to the internal combustion engine, which can theoretically last much longer.
 The project also compared the fuel efficiency of the original buses with that of new buses from a number of manufacturers.

 The country's first hydrogen station opened in 2003 in Reykjavík.
 To avoid transportation difficulties, hydrogen is produced on-site with electrolysis (breaking down water into hydrogen and oxygen).
 The hydrogen station was closed in 2010, but was reopened in 2018.
+Two other hydrogen stations are in the country, one at Miklabraut near Kringlan and the other in Reykjanesbær.